DGM3780/NextJS/README.md

   - Type
 -As a user, I want to view a random pokémon

+### Other requirements
+- App must use a layout component
+- App must use at least 2 other reuseable compoents

 ## Tips
 - Work through the tutorial on nextjs.org to learn about how the NextJS Framework works.
 - As with any new tool or framework, ask: why does this exist?
 What does it help me do?